Nasir Khan I Ahmadzai: Early life

-Mir Nasir Khan was the son of Mir Abdullah Khan, Khan of Kalat between 1716 and 1731, and his chief consort Bibi Maryam of the Iltazai tribe.
+Mir Nasir Khan was the son of Mir Abdullah Khan, the Khan of Kalat and his chief consort Bibi Maryam of the Iltazai tribe born between 1716 and 1731.
 Mir Abdullah had greatly expanded the borders of the Khanate, and conquered the region of Balochistan from Bandar Abbas to Karachi.
-His conflicts with the Kalhoras of Sindh ultimately led to war with them and his subsequent death in the Battle of Kachhi in 1731.
+His conflicts with the Kalhoras of Sindh ultimately led to his subsequent death in the Battle of Kachhi in 1731.
 During Nader Shah's invasion of India, Nasir Khan's brother, Mir Mohabbat Khan, was the Khan of Kalat.
 Nader Shah confirmed him in his position.
 In the following events, Mir Nasir Khan was sent as hostage of Afsharids to Isfahan where he remained till 1748.

-He was the sixth ruler of kalat was one of the most prominent and influential rulers of the Khanate of Kalat.
-He played a crucial role in consolidating Baloch power, unifying the Baloch tribes, and shaping the political and administrative structure of the Khanate.